How to Calculate Baker's Percentage: Step-by-Step Guide

 Baker’s Formula: Flour 100% | Water 70% | Salt 2% | Starter 20%

-Working Backwards: From Target Dough Weight
+Reverse: From Target Dough Weight to Recipe

 Example: Calculate ingredients for 2000g of 70% hydration dough